afwbkbc/glsmac/README.md

 GLSMAC discord : https://discord.gg/fWG3xK7cUx

-- Why?
+### Why?

 SMAC was a great game, possibly the best in 4x genre, but it's outdated so much it barely runs on modern systems.
 Especially multiplayer (which is based on ancient directplay).

-- What will be same between GLSMAC and original game?
+### What will be same between GLSMAC and original game?

 Models, images, movies, texts, lore, factions, game rules (such as tech trees, types of armor/weapons etc), UI

-- What will be completely different?
+### What will be completely different?

 Graphics engine, network code are fully rewritten to allow it run as smoothly as possible.

-- What may differ slightly?
+### What may differ slightly?

 Random maps generation, AI, dynamic music, some UI parts.
 While I'll try to get them as close as possible to original logic, they will still be recreated from scratch.

-- Compatibility?
+### Compatibility?

 Network won't be compatible to original client (so you can't play together with somebody running it).

 Maybe I'll make saves and maps compatible, but it's very low priority.

-- Other improvements?
+### Other improvements?

 Once I replicate original game, I'll focus on other things, such as: larger maps, larger maximum number of players, custom mod support, online services such as game browser or hosting long-turns games (where people can login and make 1 turn per day or so), alternative art packs (used instead of original, this may mean better graphics)

+### Roadmap

+Versions 0.x: replicating original SMAC gameplay as closely as possible (but without bugs)
+    0.1: fundamental engine functions, such as: rendering, UI, netcode, sound system 0.2: basic map functions, such as: tiles, mapgen, creating/saving/loading games, map rendering 0.3: basic multiplayer: ability to host and join games, lobby, save/load games with same players. multiplayer support will be maintained during further steps from now on
+    0.4: game processing, such as: game turns, units, buildings, technologies, building of bases, terraforming, basic combat, victory by conquest
+    0.5: all remaining SMAC units, buildings, terraformings, tech, etc 0.6: all remaining victory types
+    0.7: AI (computer opponents, cities automation, units automation, etc) and diplomacy 0.8: alien lifeforms, ecology
+    0.9: all remaining in-game UI, including game settings 0.10: non-crucial things like movies, interludes
+    0.11: final polishing and bugfixing
+Versions 1.x: fixing bugs, adding optional small features that weren't present in original SMAC but won't change it's gameplay drastically.
+See 'GLSMAC 1.x features' section
+Versions 2.x: adding all kinds of features, as long as they are worth the time.
+See 'GLSMAC 2.x features' section Versions 3.x: not sure yet, probably something cool

-- Build instructions
+### Build instructions

 You will need following libraries (-dev versions): FreeType2, SDL2, SDL2_image, GL, GLEW